microsoft/industry/retail/solutions/wrkforceMgmt/README.md

 1. Under Supported account types: Choose “Accounts in this organizational directory only” (Microsoft only – Single tenant)

 1. Under Redirect URI: Select Web and provide the Commerce Finance and Operations URL and add the “oath” suffix.
-The full URL should look like https://fabrikam.sandbox.operations.dynamics.com/oath
+The full URL should look like `https://fabrikam.sandbox.operations.dynamics.com/oath`

 1. Click in Register to complete.

     ![App Registration Name](./media/app-registration-name.png)

-**Important**

 1. Save the Application (client) ID in the text editor of your preference.
 It will be used in later steps.